WICG/PEPC/explainer.md

 #### Restrictions

-It is crucial that the site is not able to easily abuse the PEPC to trigger a permission prompt without the user’s express intent, because the user agent should be able to have reasonable confidence that the user intended to trigger a permission flow.
+It is crucial that the site is not able to easily abuse the PEPC to trigger a permission prompt without the user's express intent, because the user agent should be able to have reasonable confidence that the user intended to trigger a permission flow.